All Episodes

 You're violating your oaths of office.

-You're breaking your allegiance to the Constitution, and you're declaring open war on American democracy.
+you're breaking your allegiance to the Constitution and you're declaring open war on American democracy.

-They've actually done this, they have now tried everything they can do to undo the election.
+They have now tried everything they can do to undo the election.

-Now we do have an election coming up again.
+Now, we do have an election coming up again.

 This one's in 322 days, but they can't wait.

-He goes on by saying that you dare invoke the founding fathers in pursuit of this election nullification scheme, yet your spiteful actions display unfettered contempt for America's founding and your egregious conduct threatens to destroy that which our founders pledge their very lives to build.
+He goes on by saying that you dare invoke the founding fathers in pursuit of this election nullification scheme, yet your spiteful actions display unfettered contempt for America's founding and your egregious conduct threatens to destroy that which our founders pledged their very lives to build.

-Any member of Congress who votes in support of impeachment against every shred of truth, fact, evidence, legal principle, is showing how deeply they revile the voters and how truly they detest America's constitutional order.
+Any member of Congress who votes in support of impeachment against every shred of truth, fact, evidence, legal principle is showing how deeply they revile the voters and how truly they detest America's constitutional order.

-Our founders feared the tribalization of partisan politics, and you are bringing their worst fears to life.
+Our founders feared the tribalization of partisan politics and you are bringing their worst fears to life.

 He goes on, this is nothing more than an illegal partisan attempted coup that will, based on recent sentiment, badly fail in the voting booth.